composer/composer/doc/03-cli.md

 ### COMPOSER_SELF_UPDATE_TARGET

 If set, makes the self-update command write the new Composer phar file into that path instead of overwriting itself.
-Useful for updating Composer on read-only filesystem.
+Useful for updating Composer on a read-only filesystem.

 ### no_proxy or NO_PROXY